pablo-icm/emm/content/authors/xabier-lópez-alforja/_index.md

 # Short bio (displayed in user profile at end of posts)
 # bio: My research aims at understanding the global diversity and distribution of eukaryotic and prokaryotic microbes employing curated phylogenetic frameworks focusing on novel environmental taxa.

-# interests:
+interests:
-# - Add your interest
-# - Add your interest
-# - Add as many interests as you need
+  - Eukaryotic viruses
+  - Virus-host interactions
+  - Bioinformatics
+  - Biostatistics

 # education:
 #   courses:
 #   - course: Add your PhD program